shamiul-anik/learn-it-toys-client/README.md

 18. React lazy load added for better user experience and optimization.
 19. Contact and About page added as extra features.
 20. AOS animation added on different sections of home page.
+21. Search functionality added on All Toys page.
+Keep the input empty to search all toy data from the database.
+You must give precise name as input to find the toy data.